 Continuously dithering on morality grounds, especially when offered a position in the local communist party, Delarue becomes increasingly distant.
 Added on top of this, he ponders over his lack of aesthetic appeal (i.e. he looks like shit), not aided when he compares himself to his extremely good looking gay friend Daniel.

-In keeping with his ideals, Sartre deals (idealistically) with the ideal of freedom, in its purest form, as the ultimate, and ideal, human goal.
-The philosophical nature the Age of Reason doesn’t deter from the fact it’s a remarkable piece of writing, however.
+In keeping with his ideals, Sartre considers the notion of freedom in its purest form.
+It is, he belives, the ultimate human goal.
+The philosophical nature the Age of Reason doesn’t deter from the fact it’s a remarkable piece of writing, however, as the characterisation is what makes this one a winner.